What inspired you to write The Evan Ross series?

 Are the Stick Bug Stories just for kids?

-Absolutely not!
-I wrote this to appeal to all those little kids still present in all those adult hearts out there too.
+No!
+I wrote this to appeal to those little kids still present in all those adult hearts out there.
 Stick Bugs! is actually a metaphor.
 Abandoned animals are really abandoned people and a place called Junk Town is really the rough part of town that exists in every city in the world.
 As I said, I like stories of characters not expected to succeed finding inner strength to do just that, despite having big challenges to overcome.